 It wasn’t that I didn’t care about the other two, I just didn’t think they cared about me.
 I didn’t believe that writing an occasional letter or sending a package of stickers would have any positive impact on their lives.

-Then we adopted Avivah, and everything changed.
+Then, in 2011, we adopted our youngest daughter, and everything changed.

 Poverty Slapped Me in the Face.
 Twice.